KrahnacK/workspaceAltTab/README.md

  - restart gnome-shell: Alt+F2 + r, or gnome-shell --replace &

-* BUGS:
+* Debug instructions for gnome-shell extensions:
- - dead windows linger on top...(should be destroyed but are not)
+ - see the logs in ~/.cache/gdm/session.log or ~/.xsession-errors

-debug gnome-shell extensions: see the logs in ~/.cache/gdm/session.log or ~/.xsession-errors if none of the above work, then get the shell to output in a file: gnome-shell --replace &> shelllog &
+ - if none of the above work, then get the shell to output in a file: gnome-shell --replace &> shelllog &